ashinth555/stripe-card-payment/README.md

 11. Test the integration:Go to http://localhost:4242/

 12. Run the following test cases with any CVC, postal code, and future expiration date.
-Refresh the browser before a new test case.
+Refresh the browser before every new test case.

         TEST SCENARIO                              TEST CARD NUMBER